Ata-ul-Haye Nasir, Al Hakam

 During his next Friday Sermon, Huzoorra elaborated on the tribulations created by the Ahrar against the Jamaat and the unjust attitudes of some government officials.
 (Ibid.)

-In his Friday Sermon on 9 November 1934, Huzoorra stated that at the time, religious and political parties were gathering against the Jamaat, and people of all religions were against them – not just people of one religion.
+In his Friday Sermon on 9 November 1934, Huzoorra stated that at the time, religious and political parties were gathering against the Ahmadiyya Muslim Jamaat and people of all religions were against this Community – not just people of one religion.
 Huzoorra said that after constantly praying to Allah the Almighty and after seeing a divine vision, he had prepared a scheme, which he would start outlining the following Friday.
 (Ibid, Part 2, Al Hakam, 6 November 2020, Issue 138, p.
 10)

 In his book, Tarikh-e-Ahrar, Chaudhry Afzal Haq has made the false assertion that Hazrat Mirza Bashir-ud-Din Mahmud Ahmadra had told the Ahmadis that Ahrar was the only hurdle in the way of Ahmadiyyat’s progress, and if they were defeated, Ahmadis should consider it a great victory.
 (Tarikh-e-Ahrar, Maktaba-e-Majlis Ahrar-e-Islam Pakistan, 1968, p.
 202)